-This is Eva’s film, her heart and memories, shown through dark, intimate and creepy, intellectual montages.
+This is Eva’s film, her heart and memories, shown through dark, creepy, intellectual montages.
 I can’t remember the last time I was so absorbed by the editing in a film.
-Cinematographer Seamus McGarvey, has done a masterful job here.
+Cinematographer Seamus McGarvey has done a masterful job here.

 In this blend of horror and drama, the pseudo-arty filming style unravels a complex relationship between a mother and a child.
 It’s fascinating, yet disturbing.
 Kevin is more of a supporting character, always lurking, an ever-present nightmare in Eva’s life.
 With finely tuned characters, ugly moments, powerful performances and a shocking final act, you have a haunting tale of a family’s implosion, that’s no easy watch.

 This film is heavy-handed and intense, but the style fulfils a wider purpose, as the flashbacks replace the letters in the book.
-All things concidered, I thought We Need to Talk About Kevin was really good, a film that’ll stay on your mind for days.
+All things considered, I thought We Need to Talk About Kevin was really good, a film that’ll stay on your mind for days.